Arhaam-Azhari/Arhaam-Azhari/README.md

-# Hi, I'm Arhaam Azhari 👋
+# Hi, I'm Arhaam Azhari

-Computer Science student at San José State University with interests in software engineering, product building, and interactive applications.
+I am Computer Science student at San José State University with interests in software engineering, product building and interactive applications.

-I’m currently building projects that strengthen my understanding of core computer science concepts while also exploring practical, user-facing software.
+I am currently building projects that strengthen my understanding of core computer science concepts while also exploring practical, user-facing software.

 ## What I'm working on

 - Interactive Data Structure Visualizer in Java
 - Campus-focused software ideas and product experiments
-- Coursework and technical projects in Java, UNIX, and software design
+- Coursework and technical projects in Java, UNIX and software design

 ## Tech I use